cheredia19/bitcoin-coingecko/README.md

 ## What happened next?

-According to Coingecko, the world's largest independent cryptocurrency data aggregator, the table below shows the bitcoin historical price data from January 1, 2015 to June 30, 2024.
+Coingecko, the world's largest independent aggregator of cryptocurrency data, has historical Bitcoin price data public since January 1, 2015.
+The following table shows the daily price from that date through June 30, 2024.
+That's nine and a half years or, looked at another way, 114 months, or 3,468 days of Bitcoin prices at our disposal to perform the most interesting analyses.

 #### Bitcoin daily price from January 1, 2015 to June 30, 2024 (USD)
 <FlatUiTable